On the stability and ergodicity of adaptive scaling Metropolis algorithms: Stability

-Before stating the next result bounding the conditional expectation to the opposite direction, let us consider a condition on the tails of $\pi$. \begin{assumption} There is a $\lambda>0$ such that $L_\lambda \defeq \{y\in\R^d:\pi(y)\ge \lambda\}$ is compact and $\pi$ is continuous on $L_\lambda$.
-Moreover, the sets in the collection $\{L_t\}_{0<t\le\lambda}$ have uniformly continuous normals (Definition \ref{def:uniformly-continuous-normals}). \end{assumption}
+Next, we shall consider the case $S_n$ small, simultaneously for both cases where $\pi$ is compactly supported and $\pi$ has a super-exponential tail. \begin{proposition} Suppose that there is a $t_0>0$ such that $L_{t_0} \defeq \{y\in\R^d:\pi(y)\ge t_0\}$ is compact and $\pi$ is continuous on $L_{t_0}$.
+Moreover, suppose that the sets in the collection $\{L_t\}_{0<t\le t_0}$ have uniformly continuous normals (Definition \ref{def:uniformly-continuous-normals}) and $q$ satisfies Assumption \ref{a:proposal}.
+Then, for any $\alpha^* < 1/2$, there are $a\in\R$ and $b>0$ such that